firehist/angular-courses-app/README.md

 **Main idea: create a product list view by using *ngIf & *ngFor directives**

 1. Create a component called `product-list`

+`ng generate component product/product-list`

-2. Add the selector element into the `app.component.html`
+2. Inject the created component into the `app.component.html`
-3. Work on the product-list component class

-  a.
-Add an initial collection of product
+`<app-product-list></app-product-list>`

+3. Now, add an default products list into our `ProductListComponent` class (find below a default products array)

   ```
   products = [
         {